Chrono666/SLS-bachelor-project-imp/README.md

 ```
 or use the graphical interface (anaconda-navigator) to import it.

-Use the `jupyter-notebook` for single notebook or `jupyter-lab` to open the whole project.
+Use the `jupyter-notebook` for single notebook or `jupyter-lab` to open the whole project in the jupyter-lab environment.

 #### NOTE:
 This project also uses the GPU to increase computational speed and performance.
 What kind of device your operating system provides
 is displayed by `tf.config.get_visible_devices()` and is CPU by default.
-To enable GPU support please follow the instrucitons
+To enable GPU support please follow the instructions
 on https://www.tensorflow.org/install/gpu

 ## Notebook description